andycroll/andycroll.com/_posts/2021/2021-04-26-order-by-created-and-updated-with-a-concern.md

 end
 ```

-And you can reuse the `OrderableByTimestamp` in multiple models, now you have the scopes extracted into a concern.
+And now that you have the scopes extracted into a concern, you can reuse `OrderableByTimestamp` in multiple models.

 ## Why?

 This shows the magic of the different parts of Rails working together to perform a common refactor.

-This refactor uses these useful features of Rails to extract regularly reused functionality into one place.
+This refactor takes advantage of these useful features of the Rails framework to extract regularly reused functionality into one place.
 You might see this referred to as [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself)-ing up your code.

 ## Why not?

 Including four fairly generic scopes into multiple models, if you don't use every scope, might be expanding the model unnecessarily.
-This is a reason to keen any concerns you build as small as you can.
+This is a reason to keep any concerns you build as small as you can.

+## Hat Tip

+Dan pulled together this pattern in our applications at [CoverageBook](https://coveragebook.com) & [AnswerThePublic](https://answerthepublic.com).